sheinix/ethernaut-ctfs/01 - Fallback/README.md

 # Fallback

-Second Challenge description is as follows:
+First Challenge description is as follows:

 Look carefully at the contract's code below.
 You will beat this level if: